Tanzania Edelweiss Estate Peaberry

 CERTIFICATION: Rainforest Alliance Certified

-The Edelweiss Estate has been in the Vohora family since the end of World War II.
-In recent years the Vohora family has made significant farm renovations including intercropping macadamia trees for shade and income diversity.
-Mill innovations have also vastly improved water management and quality control from picking to export.
+Mill innovations have also greatly improved water management and quality control, from harvesting to export.
 More than 50 full-time employees have access to housing and land to grow food crops for their families.